Links

 Al Simpson - Takaoka Oct.'47

 Alexander Hamilton Simpson Jr. was a sergeant in the US army and stationed in Japan from 1947 to 1952.
-He was one of only 2 members of the US Military Government Team stationed in Toyama and there were also 6 officers in the CIC - Counter Intelligence Corps.
+He was one of only 2 members of the US Military Government Team stationed in Toyama, there were also 6 officers in the CIC - Counter Intelligence Corps.
 The other person in the US Military team was named Henley, who was 10 years older than Al and released from prison so he could join the Army.
 He was in prison for murder.
 Both married local Japanese women, as did their commanding officer.
-You can read his story here: Military Occupation of Japan by Harry K. Fukuhara.
+You can read the commanding officer's story here: Military Occupation of Japan by Harry K. Fukuhara.

-Several years later, I was born in Alabama and my father was not in town, but they agreed to name me after his two Army buddies, Ralph W. Justice and Henley.
+Several years later, I was born in Alabama and my father was not in town, but my parents agreed to name me after my father's two Army buddies, Ralph W. Justice and Henley.
 The nurse did not understand my mother's accent and put on the birth certificate "Henry" for my middle name, as it remains today.
 It's just as well that I am not named after a murderer.

 Rebuilt Toyama Castle - Oct.
 2007